rhit-lahmanjh/Sky_Guardian/README.md

 - [Acknowledgements](#acknowledgements)

 # About
 <p>Drones are quickly becoming utilized in the public sphere for entertainment, photography, surveillance, high-speed delivery, and remote healthcare.
 InTellogence is an open-source codebase made to supplement self-education for university students and hobbyists exploring drone control topics, using the low-cost DJI Tello Edu.
 It integrates multi-drone centralized control, computer vision, functional safety, and a custom Graphical User Interface (GUI).
 All code is written in Python, powered by popular packages such as OpenCV, FLET, and NVIDIA’s CUDA.
-InTellogence ultimately lowers the barrier of entry to drone robotics through detailed documentation and easily modified design .
+InTellogence ultimately lowers the barrier of entry to drone robotics through detailed documentation and easily modified design.</p>

 ## Purpose
-We hope that students or people enthusiastic about learning about drones are able to gain new knowledge through this repository and possibly contribute to it.</p>
+<p>We hope that students or people enthusiastic about learning about drones are able to gain new knowledge through this repository and possibly contribute to it.</p>

 <div style="text-align: center;">
 <img style="max-width:95%;border:5px solid black;" src="imgs/diagram_topics.png" width="500" class="center">
 </div>

 ## Features
 inTellogence has the following features: